zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

  - **Spending points based on Shopping Cart Rule**

-When Customers add product(s) to cart, there will be a “**Spend your points**” box on the **Shopping Cart** page.
+When Customers add product(s) to cart, there will be a "**Spend your points**" box on the **Shopping Cart** page.
 In this box, Customers can select the rule they want to apply for point spending in the drop-down list box.
 After Customers select the number of points to be spent, the **Grand Total** will be updated automatically:

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image039.png?raw=true)